zzonyo/trust-docs-test/source/index.html.md

 ###  Note  ：

+When getting information on order cancellation via get contracts Information interface, users can only query last 24-hour data

 Both order_id and client_order_id can be used for order withdrawl，one of them needed at one time，if both of them are set，the default will be order id。

 client_order_id，order status query is available for orders placed within 24 hours; Otherwise, clients cannot check orders placed beyond 24 hours.